hugoalh/hugoalh/template/SECURITY.md

 Please provide as much as you can to help us for better understand the nature, scope of the possible issues, and triage your report more quickly.

-- Your account's platform (e.g.: GitHub, GitLab, ...)
+- Your account's platform (e.g.: GitHub, GitLab, ...).
-- Your account's username (e.g.: `@octocat`)
+- Your account's username (e.g.: `@octocat`).
-- Project's ID or repository URI
+- Project's ID or repository URI.
-  - Project's ID is display at the top part of readme (i.e.: `README` file), below the project display name (i.e.: header), inside a code block
+  - Project's ID is display at the top part of readme (i.e.: `README` file), below the project display name (i.e.: header), inside a code block.
-- Affected branches, commits, tags, and/or versions
+- Affected branches, commits, tags, and/or versions.
-  - Versions must be listed as supported
+  - Versions must be listed as supported.
-  - For multiple versions, you can use version range instead
+  - For multiple versions, you can use version range instead.
-- Affected files
+- Affected files.
-  - Relative files' paths related to the manifestation of this security vulnerability based on repository root
+  - Relative files' paths related to the manifestation of this security vulnerability based on repository root.
-- Issues to cause this security vulnerability (e.g.: buffer overflow, cross-site scripting, SQL injection, ...)
+- Issues to cause this security vulnerability (e.g.: buffer overflow, cross-site scripting, SQL injection, ...).
-- Any special/specific configuration required to reproduce this security vulnerability
+- Any special/specific configuration required to reproduce this security vulnerability?
-- Steps' instructions to reproduce this security vulnerability
+- Steps' instructions to reproduce this security vulnerability.
-- Proof of concept and/or exploit code
+- Proof of concept and/or exploit code.
-  - How an attacker might exploit this security vulnerability
+  - How an attacker might exploit this security vulnerability?
-- Common Vulnerabilities and Exposures (CVE) identification numbers
+- Common Vulnerabilities and Exposures (CVE) identification numbers.
-- References of this security vulnerability
+- References of this security vulnerability.